Community Development Block Grants - CDBG

-We are at this time working within the direction of the community developed, adopted and amended 2010-2014 Consolidated Plan.
-Proposed Funding for Program Year and Projects are included in the associated Annual Action Plan.
+We are currently developing the 2015-2019 Consolidated Plan.
+Proposed Funding and Projects for this Program Year will be included in the associated Annual Action Plan.
 PDF files may be downloaded from the list of reports below.
 Hard copies are available for review at the Community Development and Planning Office located at the above address.

 COMMUNITY DEVELOPMENT QUESTIONS AND ANSWERS

 - Q. What can CDBG funds be used for?

 - A. A wide variety of activities including:

 - Housing rehabilitation or buying land for new housing development;

 - The construction of or improvements to parks, libraries, health clinics, shelters for domestic violence victims or the homeless;

 - Salaries of people who provide public services such as child care or job training, or paying for furniture for such programs; and

 - Loans and other kinds of assistance so businesses can hire new employees.